- Winter health risks are not a single seasonal event but a multi-variable map: respiratory, cardiac, trauma, environmental and viral.

 Conclusion

 In practice, the winter emergency landscape is not a single disease but a map of overlapping risks.
 The same elderly person can develop pneumonia, fall on ice, and slide into hypothermia all in one morning.
-Four household-level measures — the checklist, daily met-service alerts, a pulse oximeter + CO detector, and the discipline of "don't wait if chest pain >5 min or SpO₂ <91%" — concretely raise your readiness for the season.
+Four household-level measures — the checklist, daily met-service alerts, a pulse oximeter + CO detector, and the discipline of "don't wait if chest pain lasts more than a few minutes or keeps coming back, or SpO₂ <91%" — concretely raise your readiness for the season.

 Frequently Asked Questions